DoctorMcKay/node-globaloffensive/README.md

 Request a list of current live tournament games.
 This is the list you see in the client under Watch -> Live.
 Listen for the `matchList` event to get your response.

+### inspectItem(owner[, assetid][, d][, callback])
+- `owner` - The numeric SteamID or market listing ID of the owning Steam account or market listing, as a string; or an entire inspect link.
+- `assetid` - If `owner` is not an entire inspect link, this is the numeric asset ID of this item, as a string
+- `d` - If `owner` is not an entire inspect link, this is the "D" number from the inspect link (the last number following the "D" character)
+- `callback` - Optional.
+Called if all parameters are valid when Steam responds to us.
+    - `item` - An object containing the item's data
+        - `accountid` - Seems to always be `null`
+        - `itemid` - The item's asset ID, as a string
+        - `defindex` - The item's definition index
+        - `paintindex` - The item's paint index
+        - `rarity` - The item's numeric rarity
+        - `quality` - The item's numeric quality
+        - `paintwear` - The item's paint wear percentage, as a float between 0 and 1 (frequently and incorrectly called "float value")
+        - `paintseed` - The item's paint seed
+        - `killeaterscoretype` - What kind of statistic the StatTrak version of this item tracks (may be `null` if not StatTrak)
+        - `killeatervalue` - The item's tracked statistic value (kills)
+        - `customname` - The item's custom name via a name tag, or `null` if none
+        - `stickers` - An array of objects describing the stickers applied to this item
+            - `slot` - What slot this sticker is applied to
+            - `stickerId` - The ID of this type of sticker
+            - `wear` - Either `null` (not scratched) or a float between 0 and 1 describing how much this sticker has been scratched
+            - `scale` - Always `null`?
+            - `rotation` - Always `null`?
+        - `inventory` - An integer which has no use to you
+        - `origin` - The numeric origin of this item
+        - `questid` - You can ignore this

+**v1.1.0 or later is required to use this method**

+Sends the same request to the GC that the official client sends when you inspect an item.
+If all parameters are correct and the GC is in a good mood, returns the item's data.
+Using this for an item your account owns is useless as all the data is already available in `inventory`.

+The response will arrive in the callback and in the `inspectItemInfo` event.

 # Events

 ### connectedToGC